To create a new virtual service (virtual service or virtual API):

 ?) in the URL path).
 The operation paths should not contain these parameters.

-ReadyAPI will open the virt editor:
+ReadyAPI will open the virtual service editor: